SSLMate/certspotter/man/certspotter-script.md

 :    A human-readable string describing why the certificate is malformed.

+`ENTRY_FILENAME`

+:    Path to a file containing the JSON log entry.
+The file contains a JSON object with two fields, `leaf_input` and `extra_data`, as described in RFC 6962 Section 4.6.

+`TEXT_FILENAME`

+:    Path to a file containing a text message describing the malformed certificate.
+This file contains the same text that certspotter uses in emails.

 # JSON FILE FORMAT

 Unless `-no_save` is used, certspotter saves a JSON file for every discovered certificate